ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Method

 The Attention Probe reweights existing features but does not alter the representation space itself.
 We next consider a more expressive approach that directly adapts the hidden state for routing.
 To this end, we introduce \textbf{ReLope} (KL-Regularized LoRA Probe), which combines LoRA adaptation with a variational bottleneck objective.
 The LoRA adapters provide an efficient way to reshape the hidden representation without full fine-tuning, while the bottleneck encourages the adapted feature to retain information related to answer correctness and discard irrelevant variation.

-\textbf{Model Structure.} We insert LoRA adapters into the selected transformer layer $l$ and keep the original backbone parameters frozen.
-The LoRA adapters take the hidden states $\mathbf{Z}^{(l-1)}\in\mathbb{R}^{n\times d}$ at transformer layer $l-1$ to produce adapted hidden states $\tilde{\mathbf{Z}}^{(l)}$, from which we can get the last-token representation
+\textbf{Model Structure.} As depicted in Figure~\ref{fig:pipeline}, ReLope first adapts a routing-relevant hidden representation with LoRA, maps it through a stochastic bottleneck, and then predicts correctness from the bottleneck feature.
+We insert LoRA adapters into the selected transformer layer $l$ and keep the original backbone parameters frozen.
+The LoRA adapters take the hidden states $\mathbf{Z}^{(l-1)}\in\mathbb{R}^{n\times d}$ at transformer layer $l-1$ to produce adapted hidden states $\tilde{\mathbf{Z}}^{(l)}$, from which we obtain the adapted last-token feature

-as the routing feature.
-Instead of sending $\mathbf{z}$ directly to the probe classifier, we first map it to a stochastic bottleneck.
-Two linear projection heads produce the parameters of a diagonal Gaussian:
+for LoRA.
+Instead of sending $\mathbf{z}_{\mathrm{L}}$ directly to the probe, ReLope maps it to a stochastic bottleneck.
+Two linear projection heads, jointly denoted by $\psi$, produce the parameters of a diagonal Gaussian:

 These parameters define a variational posterior